deepnlpf/site/docs/guide.md

                                 document_02.txt
                                 ..

+Sentences must be saved in the TXT file, one per line.
+For the doc: ```document_1.txt``` You have the following sentences one after another.

+        1 A misty ridge uprises from the surge.
+        2 The author of a keygen uses a disassembler to look at the raw assembly code.
+        3 The child was carefully wrapped and bound into the cradle by means of a cord.
+        4 The system as described above has its greatest application in an arrayed configuration of antenna elements.
+        5 The student association is the voice of the undergraduate student population of the State University of New York at Buffalo.

 You must use the command: ```python deepnlpf --savecorpus <path_dir_corpus> >``` by passing the path of your corpus directory as an argument, as per the example below.

     $ deepnlpf --savecorpus /home/user/corpus/aclImdb